pinterest/Pinterest-Salesforce-Commerce-Cartridge/README.md

 ## Features
 * Simple to install and configure in just a few steps
 * Conversion Tracking: Track conversions using the frontend JavaScript and backend API tracking.
-API for Conversions installation outside of this app can take 2-4 weeks.
+Conversions API installation outside of this app can take 2-4 weeks.
 With this app it will be implemented in ~30 minutes.
 * Product catalog upload: Sync your product catalog with your Pinterest business account to automatically create product Pins, making your products visible to all Pinners
 * Real-time updates: Changes made to product inventory and pricing are automatically updated in real-time on your product Pins